AgyLuczak/MUM-S-TO-DO-LIST/README.md

 ![ updated flash](./docs/updated_flash.png)

+## **Feautures to be icorporated in the future**

+- **Navigation Bar**

+1. **Drag and drop**
+Improve Task Prioritization and Custom Sorting by including drag-and-drop functionality for reordering tasks based on urgency, deadline, or personal preference, enabling users to manage their tasks more efficiently.

+2. **Calendar Integration**
+Incorporate a calendar view to allow users to visualize their tasks over a daily, weekly, or monthly calendar.
+This feature would help users plan their schedules more effectively by seeing at a glance when tasks are due or scheduled to be worked on.

+3. **Recurring Tasks**
+Allow users to set tasks as recurring, specifying the frequency (daily, weekly, monthly, etc.).
+This feature is particularly useful for tasks that need to be completed regularly, eliminating the need to manually create the same task multiple times.

+4. **Sharing options**
+Enable users to share lists or specific tasks with others.

+5. **Notifications and Reminders**
+Implement notifications and reminders that alert users of upcoming deadlines or when a task is due.
+These could be customizable and sent via email, SMS, or in-app notifications, helping users stay on top of their tasks without having to constantly check the app.

+6. Customizable Themes and Layouts
+Offer users the ability to customize the appearance of the app with themes and layout options.
+This personalization feature could enhance user engagement by allowing users to tailor the app’s look to their preferences.

+8. **Archive Page**
+Allow users to archive items instead of deleting them to help them keep a record of all done items.

+9. **Analytics and Progress Tracking**
+Provide users with analytics and progress tracking features to monitor their productivity over time.
+This could include statistics on completed tasks, time spent on tasks, and trends in productivity, offering insights into how users can improve their time management.

+10. **Expanded admin role**
+Right now the administrator role is limited to managing the predefined categories.
+I'd like to extend it to tasks that users can select or be guided by.
+I lso would like the administrator to be able to access the data base and be able to cancel deletion of any items or categories if requested by the user.

 ## **Database Design**

 I used a non-relational MongoDB database.
 The name of the database is **mums_to_do_list** and it consists of three collections: